Showing posts with label Nintendo Switch. Show all posts

 which was a relief for people that don't like this sort of stuff.

-Playtime might depend on your reading speed, I feel like my speed is normal
+Playtime might depend on your reading speed, took me 50 hours for all routes.

-or slightly slower because I sometimes pause.
-If you're a fast reader
+I think my speed is normal or slightly slower because I sometimes pause.
+If you're

-then this game could feel a bit shorter then I make it out to be.
+a fast reader then this game could feel a bit shorter then I make it out to be.

 Mononoke Chigiri than I did with Fuyuzono Sacrifice as well.